Alan Lowry: Player

-In the 1973 NFL draft in February of that year, Lowry was drafted in the 13th round by the New England Patriots as a quarterback.
+In the 1973 NFL draft in February of that year, Lowry was drafted 316th overall in the 13th round by the New England Patriots as a quarterback.
 However, in April of that year, while playing baseball for the Longhorns, he noticed pain in his arm that wouldn't go away, numbness and blue fingertips.
 After first suspecting nerve damage it was determined that he had blood clots, two in his right hand and in one in his elbow, so in May of that year, he ended his career without ever playing a down in the NFL.
 The cause of the injury was stretching in the artery caused by throwing a baseball, and was similar to the injury that ended the career of Sandy Koufax.
 The news was particularly concerning since his father had died from a blood clot early in 1972.

 In 1989, Lowry was inducted into the Longhorn Hall of Honor.